-This phase is anticipated in summer 2018
+This phase is planned for winter 2018/19

 Phase 3 - Pre-submission version (Regulation 19)

 Consultation on this version will include general communication with the complete list of statutory and other consultees, depending on the extent of area specific issues (e.g. land allocations) events or material targeted at specific communities, with opportunities to promote and discuss, could be appropriate.